 The most important thing to do before anything else is to educate yourself on your state laws.
 Some states require accommodation for its use, while others do not.
 Your state laws will determine whether you should allow it's used under certain conditions or strictly prohibit it.

-If you have a zero tolerance policy, you might have to adapt to its use if your employee has a doctor’s prescription.
+If you have a zero tolerance policy, you might have to adapt to its use if one of your employees has a medical prescription.

 2. Respond Properly To Inquires